Crossed modular categories and the Verlinde formula for twisted conformal blocks: Introduction

-In her thesis, C. Damiolini \cite{Dam17} considered twisted conformal blocks associated to $\Gamma$-covers of curves where the marked points are never ramified.
-She proved factorization, propagation of vacua, existence of projective connections and local freeness over an open substack of $\GMod$, under the assumptions that $|\Gamma|$ is of prime order.
+In her thesis, C. Damiolini \cite{Dam17} considered twisted conformal blocks associated to $\Gamma$-covers of curves where the marked points \'etale.
+She proved factorization, propagation of vacua, existence of projective connections and local freeness under the assumption that $|\Gamma|$ is of prime order.

-In \cite{KH}, Hong-Kumar studied $\Gamma$-twisted WZW-models associated to an arbitrary $\Gamma$-twisted affine Kac-Moody Lie algebra.
-Adapting the constructions of Tsuchiya-Ueno-Yamada \cite{TUY:89} in the twisted setting along with an assumption that ``$\Gamma$ preserves a Borel subalgebra of $\frg$", Hong-Kumar \cite{KH} construct a locally free sheaf over $\GMod$ that satisfies factorization and propagation of vacua.
-Hong-Kumar further show that on $\mathcal{M}^{\Gamma}_{g,n}$ twisted conformal blocks admit a flat projective connection.
+In \cite{KH}, Hong-Kumar studied $\Gamma$-twisted WZW-models associated to an arbitrary $\Gamma$-twisted affine Kac-Moody Lie algebra under the assumption that ``$\Gamma$ preserves a Borel subalgebra of $\frg$".
+They construct a locally free sheaf over $\GMod$ that satisfies ``factorization" and ``propagation of vacua".
+They further show that on $\mathcal{M}^{\Gamma}_{g,n}$ twisted conformal blocks admit a flat projective connection.
 Similar results for diagram automorphisms of $\frg$ were also obtained by the second coauthor independently.